-Fancy color diamonds are an extremely rare, natural phenomenon of nature.
-If, while diamonds are being created deep inside the earth, they are exposed to certain trace elements, the result can be a fancy color diamond in almost any color of the rainbow - yellow, pink, orange, red, blue, and green.
-All Blue Nile fancy color diamonds possess natural color and are never exposed to artificial coloring techniques such as dyeing or irradiation.
-As with all Blue Nile loose diamonds, fancy color diamonds are accompanied by a Gemological Institute of America (GIA) report, which lists the diamond's specifications (e.g. color grade) and natural origin.
+Colored diamonds are an extremely rare, natural phenomenon of nature.
+If, while diamonds are being created deep inside the earth, they are exposed to certain trace elements, the result can be a colored diamond in almost any hue of the rainbow.
+All Blue Nile colored diamonds possess natural color and are never exposed to artificial coloring techniques such as dyeing or irradiation.
+As with all Blue Nile loose diamonds, each colored diamond is accompanied by a Gemological Institute of America (GIA) report, which lists the diamond's specifications (e.g. color grade) and natural origin.

 Clarity is a measure of the number and size of the tiny imperfections that occur in almost all diamonds.
 Because these imperfections tend to be microscopic, they do not affect a diamond's beauty in any discernible way.
 Thus, while the brilliance and sparkle of a well-cut diamond can help camouflage the imperfections of a diamond with a lower clarity grade, it is difficult to imagine a scenario where a diamond's imperfections are so large and prominent as to mar a diamond's sparkle and brilliance.
 Regardless, Blue Nile would never sell a diamond of such low clarity.